Looking for freelance writing sites?

 On Fiverr, the listing roles are switched.

-The freelance writer creates a micro-bio and a brief description of what they offer.
+The freelance content writer creates a micro-bio and a brief description of what they offer.

 That offering becomes a gig, and gigs are what buyers buy.
 A buyer becomes your client and pays in advance for your gig.

 You have the freedom to set your own rate.
 But unless you’re an experienced writer and have some outside influence, it can be difficult to spawn in this marketplace.

 Mediabistro gives you access to freelance work with media companies like Bloomberg, CNN, and HBO.